Hedge and grass cutting

 Wild flower mowing takes place on wide Highway verges, large open spaces and in some areas of traditional parks.

 Local authorities have been encouraged to look at grass cutting regimes to support the National Pollinator Strategy and in line with this we reviewed grass cutting across the district and have adopted a policy that aimed to improve biodiversity of plant and insect species.

-We worked with our contractors to trial different forms of management on these sites.
-The principles behind these trials were:
+We worked with our contractors to use different forms of management on these sites.
+The principles behind this are:

 - to reduce the carbon emissions created by regular cuttings, from both those emitted by the vehicles and machinery, and those created by the decomposition of the grass cuttings (both those collected and those left on-site)

 - to increase the diversity of plant species found in the green spaces, benefitting local wildlife and the wider environment to diversify local landscape value

 - Milnthorpe Road

 The grass is left to grow in these areas throughout the season with either safety cuts carried out around the edges, or paths cut through.